 Calculating your Charge

-The charge levied will be based on a number of factors:
+The charge levied will be based on several factors:

 Allowances and Disregards